nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

     --repository-name <YOUR_REPOSITORY_NAME>
 ```

-2. Create a project directory <MY_DIR>.
-Under the directory, add  your script (`test.py` in this case) and `requirements.txt`to install any dependencies.
+2. Create a project directory.
+Under that directory, add  your script (`test.py` in this case) and `requirements.txt`to install any dependencies.
 Then  create a `Dockerfile` that creates the image.
-An example of a Dockerfile used for prototying a lambda having `test.py` file is shown.
+An example of a Dockerfile used for prototying a lambda having `test.py` file is shown  below.

 ```yaml
 FROM public.ecr.aws/lambda/python:3.8